- M.M. in Piano Accompanying, Curtis Institute of Music

 - B.M. in Piano Performance, Indiana University Jacobs School of Music

-In 2011, he was appointed Director of the Program for Singers at Ravinia’s Steans Music Institute, and 2013-14 marked his first season as Artistic Consultant for the Tucson Desert Song Festival.
-Previously, Murphy was director of music administration and casting advisor at the New York City Opera (2008-12) and director of musical studies at the Opéra National de Paris (2006-08).
+He was previously director of music administration and casting advisor at the New York City Opera (2008-12) and director of musical studies at the Opéra National de Paris (2006-08).

 “Kevin Murphy is in the vanguard for Americans who have turned song accompaniment into an art.
 The pianism was so absorbing, the singer’s entry seemed like an intrusion.
-There can be no finer compliment." - San Francisco Examiner
+There can be no finer compliment,” said the San Francisco Examiner.

 He is sought after and respected for his work as a private vocal coach and teacher and has been a guest coach at San Francisco Opera’s Merola Program, the International Vocal Arts Institute in Israel and Italy, Glimmerglass Opera, Tanglewood, Cincinnati Conservatory of Music, and The Juilliard School.
 He has also assisted Maestro Seiji Ozawa with his Mozart/Da Ponte opera festival in Japan and has been a guest opera coach at opera companies such as the Netherlands Opera, Canadian Opera Company, and the Ravinia Festival.

 In addition to playing and teaching, Murphy recently added conducting to his musical activities.
 He recently led and produced a staged concert performance of Mozart’s Der Schauspieldirektor at Indiana University and also conducted the Schwabacher concerts at San Francisco Opera’s Merola program.